shehari007/url-shorty/README.md

   nodemon index.js
 ```

-## Deployment
+## Server Deployment

-`To deploy this project serverless vercel json config is provided in project you can deploy this on vercel without any extra configuration`
+`To deploy as a serverless function vercel json config is provided in server files you can deploy this on vercel without any extra configuration`

 ## Roadmap